FeiGeChuanShu/DocTr-ncnn/README.md

 ### 1.Document Segmentation
 ### 2.Geometric Unwarping
 All models are available in [Baidu Pan](https://pan.baidu.com/s/1lny5IuL9TMUlfAUCg_6iuw) (69c4)
-### PS:the newest ncnn is needed, you should replace the binaryop.cpp and gemm.cpp file to you ncnn.
+### PS: the newest ncnn is needed, you should replace the binaryop.cpp and gemm.cpp file to you ncnn.

 ### TODO:
 1.Illumination Correction model